 Also new Wychwood buzz bars are excellent, looked the business and I will be able to add snag uprights and attach the indicators direct to the bars.

 Finally dropped a little more bait in to keep the flavour profile high on the carps agenda.
-Plus I reckon the big Common will top 30lb this year as may well the Mirrors so the bait will not wasted!
+Plus I reckon the big Common will top 30lb this year as may well the Mirrors so the bait will not be wasted!

 Tightlines until next time.